vinayak-shanawad/vinayak-shanawad/README.md

 I'm a Machine Learning Engineer / MLOps Engineer.
 I combine Machine Learning and DevOps advocacy in my work.
 I enjoy writing articles focussed on MLOps.

+- 🔭 I’m currently working on - GenAI, RAG, RAGAS 🤓
+- 👯 I’m looking to collaborate on - DL, ML, NLP, CV, MLOps and LLMOps
+- 💬 Ask me about - Data
 <!--
 **vinayak-shanawad/vinayak-shanawad** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.